3 Tips to Help Someone with Alzheimer’s Brush Their Teeth

 Teepa Snow is a leading expert in dementia care.

-She has impressive credentials and when you watch her videos, it’s clear that she has a deep understanding of how to help people who have Alzheimer’s or dementia.
+She has impressive credentials, and when you watch her videos, it’s clear that she has a deep understanding of how to help people with Alzheimer’s or dementia.

-Teepa Snow’s 3 key techniques to help brush teeth:
+Teepa Snow: Three techniques to help brush teeth:

 1. Stand on their dominant side – for example, stand on the person’s right side if they’re right-handed

-2. You hold the toothbrush, but they hold your hand that’s holding the brush.
-You’re controlling the motions, but since their hand is there, their brain thinks they’re doing the brushing on their own.
+2. You hold the toothbrush, but they keep your hand holding the brush.
+You’re controlling the motions, but since their hand is there, their brain thinks they’re brushing independently.

 3. Put your hand on the dominant side shoulder and apply gentle downward pressure while brushing.
-This takes their attention away from what’s happening in their mouth.
+This will distract them from what’s happening in their mouth.

-While she’s demonstrating, Teepa explains why these techniques help you successfully brush someone else’s teeth.
+While demonstrating, Teepa explains why these techniques help you successfully brush someone else’s teeth.

-She also shows the natural reactions that happen when you don’t use her techniques.
+She also shows the natural reactions when you don’t use her techniques.

 Those natural reactions are probably what you’ve been up against if you’ve previously tried helping someone brush their teeth by taking over.